ucsb-cs148/s21/_lab/lab06-ops.md

 While this is a team grade, it is likely that you'll assign one or more people from your team to focus on this, while other members of your team are working on fixing bugs or adding new features.

-So, please make `Deploy Instructions (lab06-ops)` an "issue" and track it on your Kanban board along with your other issues.
+So, please make `Deploy Instructions (lab06-ops)` a new story with at least one associated "issue" and track it on your Kanban board along with your other issues.
 Ideally, whoever is working on these instructions is not *also* juggling working on a coding issue at the same time, so this is the only issue to which they are assigned while they are working on it.

 ### Share instructions, NOT credentials